javascript-tutorial/en.javascript.info/1-js/02-first-steps/06-type-conversions/article.md

 ## Summary

-There are three most widely used type conversions: to string, to number and to boolean.
+The three most widely used type conversions are: to string, to number and to boolean.

 **`ToString`** -- Occurs when we output something, can be performed with `String(value)`.
 The conversion to string is usually obvious for primitive values.